 But, like the informal sector which is experiencing a boom, the growing demand for everyday products is unlocking untapped opportunities in the eCommerce space in Ibadan.
 Or so it seems for an emerging player in Ibadan that goes by the name Foodlocker.

 Infrastructure challenges of eCommerce

-Headlining the eCommerce narrative in Nigeria are stories of leading companies significantly marred by struggles of online payment infrastructure, poor road networks that complicates the logistics of delivery and a slow pace of customer base growth.
+Headlining the eCommerce narrative in Nigeria are stories of leading companies facing struggles of online payment infrastructure, poor road networks that complicate the logistics of delivery and a slow pace of customer base growth.

 Crucially, the returns, mainly with regard to sales and customer retention, have not been at par with money that has been invested altogether in major companies.

 But just along Oke Bola, a bustling commercial area in Ibadan, you'd find at least one Ibadan trader who typically is not selling their goods online.

 Across the several other markets clusters swirling around Ibadan, the same is also true.
 Yet, just by selling everyday fast-moving consumable products, these traders have stored up wealth beyond what the average Nigerian eCommerce player can possibly imagine.